 · How will law enforcement cope and react to the change?

 Law enforcement and Financial Intelligence Units are quite likely to adapt to the challenges of privacy-protecting cryptocurrencies in a number of ways.
 History arguably supports this hypothesis when law enforcement had to adapt to new criminal typologies.
-In fact, the modern ‘placement-layering-integration’
+In fact, the modern ‘placement-layering-integration’69 model of money laundering is drawn from law enforcement’s adapting to the typologies of the laundering of drug money.70

 As an example of such adaptation, one should consider the experience of the United States Drug Enforcement Administration (“DEA”).
-The DEA was established in 1973 to ‘deal with America’s growing drug problem’ by the early 1970s, and thus create ‘a single unified command’.
+The DEA was established in 1973 to ‘deal with America’s growing drug problem’ by the early 1970s, and thus create ‘a single unified command’.71 In the 1980s, it had to adapt its counternarcotics operations in light of factors such as the:

 · reorganisation, and unprecedented expansion, of transnational narcotrafficking;